Austin-M-Kay/Recombination_Rate_Constant_Corrector/README.md

 # Bimolecular_Recombination_Rate_Correction

-A Jupyter-based script for correcting the bimolecular recombination rate constant
+A Jupyter-based script for correcting bimolecular recombination rate constants determined as a function of the extracted carrier density.